GoogleChrome/web.dev/src/site/content/en/blog/how-we-built-designcember/index.md

 ### Personal touches

 We added a few personal touches to the page to give the site more personality.
 The first was the cast of characters, drawn from inspiration from our team.
-We also included a throwback-style cursor on disabled days, and played around with the favicon style.
+We also included a throwback-style cursor on inactive days, and played around with the favicon style.

 {% Img src="image/HodOHWjMnbNw56hvNASHWSgZyAf2/qjXfDOxsGXIIE57cXnyr.jpg", alt="Custom cursor styles and favicon options", width="800", height="408" %}